Zhou Keyu: Early life

 Zhou was born in the United States on May 17, 2002.
 He grew up in Beijing, China.
-He has two older brothers, and he grew up under his brother's care due to having no contact with his father.
+He has two older brothers, and he grew up under their care due to having no contact with his father at the age of 7.
+Zhou renounced his US citizenship for the People's Republic of China.

 Career

-2018-2020: Career Beginnings, and Debut with Best
+2018–2020: Career beginnings, and debut with Best

-On December 14, 2018, Jaywalk Studio announced 14 new trainees under their company, Zhou Keyu being one of them.
+On December 14, 2018, Jaywalk Studio announced 14 new trainees under their company, Zhou being one of them.
 On December 10, 2019, Zhou debuted in the Chinese boy group BEST and released their single with the same name.

 On July 23, 2020, Zhou as well as 32 others were introduced as guests on the Chinese talent variety show Happy Camp.

-2021-present: Debut with Into1 and solo endeavors
+2021–present: Debut with Into1 and solo endeavors

 On February 18, 2021, he participated in the Chinese survival show program Produce Camp 2021.
 He consistently ranked within the Top 11 throughout the show, and on the final episode he placed 10th making him a member of the multi-national boy group Into1.

-On February 22, 2021, Zhou made his acting debut in the Chinese drama series Remember My Boy, as the lead.

-On March 1, 2021 he made his solo debut with the single "R.O.T.Y".
+On February 22, Zhou made his acting debut in the Chinese drama series Remember My Boy, as the lead.
+On March 1, he made his solo debut with the single "R.O.T.Y".